TRANSMISSION SERVICES

 According to the Bureau of Labor Statistics, the same trend we see in new vehicles is true for the used car market—the average price of a used vehicle increased by 37% between December 2020 and December 2021.

-AAMCO Is Here to Help with Expert Advice & Repair
+AAMCO is Here to Help With Expert Advice & Repair

 In 9 out of 10 instances, it is less expensive to repair your vehicle than to replace your vehicle altogether for the reasons listed above.
 Significant repairs involving the engine or transmission are often in the few thousand dollar range.
 This price is still lower than most deposits on a new car.
 Additionally, high vehicle prices with hefty deposits, ongoing monthly payments, and higher insurance rates eating away at your account each month make repairing and maintaining your vehicle cheaper.